-Distribution: Found throughout southeastern North America, from eastern New York to southern Ontario, south of the Great Lakes, into New Brunswick, west into the Great Lakes, into mid-state plains, south into Texas and Mexico, east to Florida and up the Atlantic coast.
-There is a sub-species population, that lives year-round from Texas to Florida.
-Migrates onto the Caribbean Islands and into Central America during the late fall and winter months.
+Distribution: Found throughout southeastern North America, from eastern New York state to southern Ontario, south of the Great Lakes, into New Brunswick, west into the Great Lakes and into the mid-state plains, south into Texas and Mexico, east to Florida and up the Atlantic coast.
+There is a sub-species population that lives year-round from Texas to Florida.
+It migrates onto the Caribbean islands and into Central America during the late fall and winter months.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.